 Read our full Asus ROG Zephryus G14 review.

-If you're looking for a premium gaming laptop with great performance — and an especially killer display — the Acer Predator Triton 500 is one of the best gaming laptops you can buy.
+If you're looking for a premium gaming laptop with great performance — and an especially killer display — the Acer Predator Triton 500 is an excellent choice.
 The latest Triton 500 stands out with its 15.6-inch 1080p screen, which not only looks great, but packs a blistering 300Hz refresh rate for playing the top PC games at the fastest framerates possible.

 The laptop's Nvidia GeForce RTX 2080 Super GPU can handle the latest AAA titles at high graphical settings, and its 10th Gen Core i7 CPU blows through everyday productivity tasks with ease.
 There's also its elegant black design, which packs in plenty of ports for connecting peripherals and external monitors.
 While its performance comes at the cost of battery life and heat, the Triton 500 is a great premium buy for folks who want great performance and an even greater display.